 Chickenpox in children: symptoms and treatment

-The disease, in which the whole body is in funny green dots, is remembered by almost every adult.
-But, in reality, chickenpox is not such a harmless disease, it can cause a number of complications.
-What are the signs that you can understand that a child is sick with chickenpox and how to treat it - we will consider in this article.
+Almost every adult remembers a disease in which the whole body is covered in funny green dots.
+But in reality, chickenpox is not such a harmless disease; it can cause a number of complications.
+What signs can you use to understand that a child has chickenpox and how to treat it?
+We’ll look at it in this article.

 Chickenpox in children - symptoms

-The main symptoms of chickenpox are similar to the onset of a cold or viral illness:
+The main symptoms of chickenpox are similar to the onset of a cold or viral disease:

-- Headache begins, which is worse in the evening.
+- A headache begins, which gets worse in the evening.

 - Feverish reaction of the body.